reactjs/react.dev/beta/src/content/learn/reacting-to-input-with-state.md

 They don't know where you want to go, they just follow your commands.
 (And if you get the directions wrong, you end up in the wrong place!)
 It's called *imperative* because you have to "command" each element, from the spinner to the button, telling the computer *how* to update the UI.

 In this example of imperative UI programming, the form is built *without* React.
-It uses the built-in browser [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model):
+It only uses the browser [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model):

 <Sandpack>